Website Design and Consulting Services

 Your Website = Mobile Home

 The first step in this analogy is to consider your website to be a mobile home.
 I don’t mean an RV or trailer.
-Rather, I’m referring to a house where you might live permanently that is normally transported to one location and left there for a significant time.
-Most often, it is parked on a lot in “mobile home park” that is exclusive to this purpose.
-While a mobile home is typically dropped and left in one place forever, it can be picked up and moved.
+Instead, I’m talking about a house that you might live in permanently, one that’s usually transported to one place and stays there for a long time.
+Mobile homes are usually parked in a designated “mobile home park” lot.
+Even though mobile homes are usually set down and remain in the same place, they can be moved.
 So, if the landlord raises the price of the rent for your space or you tire of your neighbours or the view, you can always move it somewhere else.

-Your home is filled with furniture and stuff and we can draw a parallel between that and the content (photos, graphics, videos, words) that are on your website.
+Your home is filled with furniture and stuff, and we can draw a parallel between that and the content (photos, graphics, videos, words) that your website holds.

 Your mobile home is going to be in a mobile home park where each lot has a street address.
 Strangely, in this park it’s possible that groups of mobile homes are on single lots.
 No, the landlord isn’t greedy, just practical!
 Because of this, it’s important that your home has a name.
 Visitors to your home are going to not only need to know your address but also the name of your home.
 Fortunately, you’ve conveniently put it on a sign that sits on the (tiny) front lawn of your part of the lot.
 All home names are unique — not only in your park but in the entire world.